MuhammadHassanBashir/HAPROXY/README.md

 ## Testing

     Create an NGINX container on 8000 port on the server where HAProxy is running.
 Then test the HAProxy configuration.
 A successful configuration will display the NGINX home page.
+You can also verify the working of  ddos , owasp , cors set in ha proxy, get help from chatgpt for this.

 # Haproxy configuration for my scenerio